openzipkin/zipkin-reporter-java/RATIONALE.md

 Historically, we had a `Sender.check()` function for fail fast reasons, but it was rarely used and rarely implemented correctly.
 In some cases, people returned `OK` having no knowledge of if the health was good or not.
-In one case, stackdriver, a seemingly good implementation was avoided for directly sending an empty list of spans, until `check()` was changed to do the same.
+In one case, Stackdriver, a seemingly good implementation was avoided for directly sending an empty list of spans, until `check()` was changed to do the same.
 Rather than define a poorly implementable `Sender.check()` which would likely still require sending an empty list, we decided to document a call to send no spans should pass through.